 HIGH pressure always wins over LOW pressure ... those are the laws of physics.

 When you decide to empty your bladder because it is feeling comfortably full, you sit on the toilet (or men will stand) the pelvic floor relaxes, some urine enters the bladder neck which triggers the micturition reflex.
-In other words a signal goes to the brain to say you are on the loo and ready to empty and signal comes back to the bladder telling it to contract and empty out the urine.
+In other words a signal goes to the brain to say you are on the loo and ready to empty and a signal comes back to the bladder telling it to contract and empty out the urine.

-At this point the pressure within the bladder is HIGH as the detrusor muscle contracts the bladder wall and the pressure in the urethra is LOW because the pelvic floor and sphincters are relaxed ...fluid flows from high pressure zone to low pressure zone....those are the laws of physics.
+At this point the pressure within the bladder is HIGH as the detrusor muscle contracts the bladder wall and the pressure in the urethra is LOW because the pelvic floor and sphincters are relaxed ...fluid flows from the high pressure zone to low pressure zone....those are the laws of physics.

 BUT what happens when a sudden urge hits you?

 The urethra is closed so in a state of HIGH pressure